 Nighttime oxygen: Most plants release CO2 at night when photosynthesis stops.
 But a handful of species use a different process called CAM (Crassulacean Acid Metabolism) photosynthesis, which means they absorb CO2 and release oxygen after dark.
 According to NC State Cooperative Extension, snake plants and aloe vera are among the best-known CAM plants, making them ideal bedroom companions.

 Humidity: The University of Minnesota Extension notes that indoor humidity below 30% can disrupt sleep and irritate airways.
-Plants naturally release moisture through transpiration, and grouping a few together in your bedroom can raise local humidity by 5-10%.
+Plants naturally release moisture through transpiration, and grouping a few together can make the air around that corner feel less dry.
+If that air-quality angle is your main reason for buying plants, our air-purifying plants guide goes deeper on which species pull the most weight.

 The calming factor: This one is harder to measure, but real.
 Having something green and living in your line of sight as you wind down does something good for your nervous system.
 Think of it as a tiny reminder that not everything needs a screen.